Check back for updates!

-Zoning Bylaw Amendments - Administrative Changes
+Zoning Bylaw - Administrative Amendments

-The intent of this review was to complete a high-level administrative review to clean up some of the inconsistencies, create new use definitions, adjust regulations that were commonly requested for a variance, and to clean up the appearance of the bylaw to allow ease of use for both the public and staff.
+The intent of this review was to complete a high-level administrative review to clean up some of the inconsistencies of the zoning bylaw, create new use definitions, adjust regulations that were commonly requested for a variance, and to clean up the appearance of the bylaw to allow ease of use for both the public and staff.